 This is because, in normative logic, I don’t believe theism is true, or I don’t believe God(s) exist becomes a belief God(s) do not exist.

 Yes, there are many different definitions of Atheism today.
 Let’s not get caught up on those right now.
 If you are interested I have covered this from the original Atheos2 to the modern “lack belief” here: CMT Vol 2: Atheism, Theism, Agnosticism.

 So that’s the basic logic covered, now what?

-If you have followed the logic above, you understand there is a binary nature of belief, however what I haven’t covered is a 3rd option.
-The “I don’t know what to believe” which is a oversimplification of the classical agnostic position.
+If you have followed the logic above, you understand there is a binary nature of belief, however, what I haven’t covered is the 3rd option.
+The “I don’t know what to believe” which is an oversimplification of the classical agnostic position.